 The Mayfair Chippy Interiors

 The Interiors are comfortable and just right for this type of restaurant.
 There are two sides of windows, so you get a great view of the street which is busy during the week but quiet at the weekend.
 The tables are covered in mismatched tiles.
-The floor is black and white checker board style.
-Some of the walls are clad in wood paneling or white tiles.
+The floor is black and white checkerboard style.
+Some of the walls are clad in wood panelling or white tiles.
 It is cosy and relaxing.

 The Mayfair Chippy Information

 To find out more about the restaurant go to The Mayfair Chippy Website.
 The address is 140 Minories, London EC3N 1NT.
 The nearest stations are Aldgate, Aldgate East and Tower Hill.
-Current opening times listed are Monday to Sunday 12 noon until 10pm with last orders 15 minutes before closing.
-You can also take away during 11.30am and 9.45pm.
+Current opening times listed are Monday to Sunday 12 noon until 10 pm with last orders 15 minutes before closing.
+You can also take away from 11.30 am and 9.45 pm.
 The other branches are in Mayfair (hence the name) and Clapham.

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy and Mum for dining with me.